Body Wars: Ride

 The guests' vehicle, Bravo 229, moved from the bay to the miniaturization room, where technicians focused a "particle reducer" on the ship.
-Their ship and crew mates were shrunk and sent under the subject's skin.
-White blood cells were seen on their way to destroy the splinter.
+The ship and crew mates were shrunk and sent into the subject's body, under his skin.
+White blood cells were seen on their way to destroy his splinter.

 The guests arrived at the splinter, meeting with Dr. Cynthia Lair.
 She began to take a cell count when she was accidentally pulled into a capillary.
-Captain Braddock followed her into the vein, entering an unauthorized area.
+Captain Braddock followed Dr. Lair into the vein, entering an unauthorized area.
 The captain steered Bravo past the heart and into the right ventricle.
-The guests entered the lungs where the doctor was being attacked by a white blood cell.
+The guests entered the lungs where Dr. Lair was being attacked by a white blood cell.

-The captain used his lasers to free the doctor.
+Braddock used his lasers to free Dr. Lair.
 By now, the ship was very low on power.
-The doctor suggested that they use the brain's energy to recharge the ship.
+Dr. Lair suggested that they use the brain's energy to recharge the ship.
 Passing the heart's left atrium, the ship went through the artery to get to the brain.
-A neuron contacted the ship, allowing it to regain power and de-miniaturize outside of the body.
+A neuron contacted the ship, allowing it to regain power and de-miniaturize outside of the subject's body.
+As the subject sits up, Mission Control congratulates Braddock, Lair, and the guests on pulling off the most spectacular mission in the history of MET.